Resolver management¶

 Let’s summarize the requirements in the following matrix:

-In the following capture the process of assigning the policies is described:
+The following image shows the process of assigning the policies:

 Note

-After adding the networks, and in order to take effect, you must click on Save to resolver.
+After adding the networks you must click on Save to resolver in order to to take effect.
 The changes will be then validated and a pop-up message will provide additional information.

 In a similar manner to the Security Policies, the Blocking Pages can also be assigned to particular network ranges.